Helicopter Training Courses

 Helibiz welcomes students from many backgrounds – yet learning the language of aviation is difficult and requires a suitable grasp of the English language.
 Australian and international regulatory requirements include an English Language Proficiency assessment be conducted prior to flight training and gaining an Australian or international licence.

-Helibiz is approved to carry out this assessment for you.
+Helibiz CFI holds approval to conduct this assessment for you.

 Helicopters are unique in their ability to carry cargo, equipment, supplies and – in some cases – people from a ‘sling’ line or rope attached to the helicopter.